jonhoo/thesis/000-proposal.md

 on it are different, and this affects the choice of whether it should be partial or not.

+**Solution key**: The idea here is to perform _key provenance analysis_ over all the upqueries an application may issue to the system.
+By analyzing the dataflow, we can statically determine the set of all possible upqueries, and then trace what columns they need to access in their ancestors.
+The problematic cases above then become visible as particular patterns in those key traces.
+For example, in the query-by-number book example above, the analysis can conclude that no full materialization contains the data needed by the upquery, and therefore it cannot be satisfied efficiently.

 #### Multi-Ancestor Operators

 Operators that have multiple ancestors pose a problem to the partial